makeomatic/ms-users/rfcs/stateless-auth.md

 * Refresh token compromised.
 We should revoke All session tokens generated using this token.
 * Access token compromised and must be revoked.
 * Revoke all tokens that have an issue date before or between some dates.
-* Revoke tokens using any other possible condition such as `UserAgent` `DeviceId` etc.

 ### Rule